Does Pay-for-Performance SEO Really Save You Money?

 The short-termness of pay-for-performance SEO can even hurt your business in the long run.
 But that is the price you must pay for relying only on the “expertise” of PFP agencies.
 They too often use not-so-clean methods to achieve the quick results they promise.

 Some pay-on-results SEO companies use black-hat methods.
-These are unethical tactics that can lead to penalization by the search engine
+These are unethical tactics that can lead to penalization Google and other search engines.

 Some well-known black-hat methods include:

 Even if these tactics “work,” search engines are smart enough to detect them.
 Search engines won’t hesitate to penalize you for using them either.
-This will cause your site’s rankings to plummet or disappear from the search results altogether.
+This will cause your site’s rankings to plummet or disappear from the search results altogether, affecting your organic search traffic.
 You can fix this, but it will take time.
 It’s better not to get caught up in this mess in the first place because time means traffic.

 SEO companies that use standard payment models take the time to put themselves in your shoes.
 They help you define your low-level SEO goals, high-level business objectives, and suitable ways to achieve them through optimization for search engines.
 They show you how well their strategy is working by providing progress reports.
 When you pay for performance, you shouldn’t expect that kind of transparency, as PFP SEO agencies are more interested in getting paid.